nemanjam/reddit-unread-comments/README.md

 - Sort all Reddit threads by new by default (will introduce additional 3-5 seconds delay for comments to load twice).
 - Enable/disable logging to browser console.
 Useful for debugging when reporting bugs.
 - Reset highlighted comments for; 1.
 A thread, 2.
 All threads, 3.
 Reset user settings (Popup controls) to default.
-- IndexDb size is checked on every new thread and limited to 1 MB when it will be reduced to 0.5 MB by deleting the oldest threads from the database.
-Browser limit for IndexDb is around 50 MB.
+- IndexedDB size is checked on every new thread and limited to 1 MB when it will be reduced to 0.5 MB by deleting the oldest threads from the database.
+Browser limit for IndexedDB is around 50 MB.
 - Extension is minimally obtrusive to the existing Reddit behavior, lazy loading (pagination) of threads is intact, as well as loading threads as new page and within modal.
 Tailwind preflight styles are disabled, only highlight classes are included so the original Reddit styling is intact.
 - All Reddit selectors are extracted into a single file `source/reddit-comments/constants.ts` making it easier to update and maintain when Reddit modifies design and markup in the future.
 - Extension runs completely client side, no data ever leaves users browser.
 - Extension is loaded only on Reddit domain.
 Popup is loaded only on Reddit threads.
-All data is kept within a single IndexDb.
+All data is kept within a single IndexedDB.
 - This extension won't be aware if you visited Reddit threads on a phone app or in other browsers, it runs completely locally.

 ## Installation